SimCubeLtd/SimCube.Spartan/README.md

     public int Age { get; }

     public string Name { get; }

+    // Here we override the EndpointFilters property, chaining the filter onto the request endpoint
+    // The are processed in the order that they appear in the list. public override List<IEndpointFilter> EndpointFilters => new()
+    {
+        new ExampleNameIsPrometheusFilter()
+    };

+    // Here we override the invocation of the configuration of the route handler builder,
-    public override Action<RouteHandlerBuilder> ConfigureEndpoint() => builder =>
+    // Allowing you to add CacheOutput, manual filters, WithName, Produces etc. public override Action<RouteHandlerBuilder> ConfigureEndpoint() => builder => builder.AllowAnonymous()
-        builder.AllowAnonymous()
             .WithName("DeleteStuff");